artorg-unibe-ch/FABCORT/README.md

-# Cortical and Trabecular Bone Microstructure Analysis
+# FABCORT: Fabric and Elasticity in Cortical and Trabecular Bone

 This repository contains Python scripts to process, analyze, and visualize the mechanical and structural properties of bone microarchitecture, focusing on cortical and trabecular regions.
 It includes tools for ROI extraction, homogenization, fabric tensor analysis, and micromechanical model fitting (Zysset–Curnier).